-I create a safe space for people to tell their story and feel validated or heard for perhaps the first time in their lives.
+I create a safe space for people to tell their stories and feel validated or heard for perhaps the first time in their lives.
 I know how big that was for me.
 The day a stranger validated me, was the greatest day of my life.

 Q. What types of things do you talk about on the podcast?
 What are some of the topics you’ve covered?

 As my views change, the podcast changes.
-We always interview a survivor of abuse, but these days, when it comes to narcissistic abuse romance, I like to focus on the true crime aspect of it all.
+We always interview a survivor of abuse, but these days, when it comes to narcissistic abuse romance, I like to focus on the true-crime aspect of it all.
 I believe there are 3 Acts.
-Act 1 is trust building.
+Act 1 is trust-building.
 Act 2 is boundary testing, devaluing, and creating control aka The Fog (fear, obligation, and guilt).
 Act 3 is brazen acts and the end.

 First, to show the survivor that it wasn’t them, so they’d feel less shame and guilt, especially for those who stayed for a long time.
 I think if you understand how you were broken down, that you had no chance.
-Literally, the other person had a blue print of what to do.
+Literally, the other person had a blueprint of what to do.
 In my opinion, by understanding this, it’s easier to start the recovery process and move forward.

 And second, I do it this way to show people why survivors of abuse stay.
 It really bugs me when someone says ‘why can’t they just leave?’
 So I want to show them why.
 It’s part true crime, but the abusers also get you hooked on them as if they were drugs, and now you’re a drug addict.
 So it’s also kinda an addiction podcast too in that sense.